DHI/modelskill/README.md

 [ModelSkill](https://github.com/DHI/modelskill) is a python package for scoring [MIKE](https://www.mikepoweredbydhi.com) models (other models can be evaluated as well).

 Read more about the [vision and scope](https://dhi.github.io/modelskill/vision.html).
-Contribute with new ideas in the [discussion](https://github.com/DHI/modelskill/discussions), report an [issue](https://github.com/DHI/modelskill/issues) or browse the [API documentation](https://dhi.github.io/modelskill/api.html).
+Contribute with new ideas in the [discussion](https://github.com/DHI/modelskill/discussions), report an [issue](https://github.com/DHI/modelskill/issues) or browse the [documentation](https://dhi.github.io/modelskill/).
 Access observational data (e.g. altimetry data) from the sister library [WatObs](https://github.com/DHI/watobs).

 ## Use cases